aonchiallach/hathi/README.md

 - eng_texts.txt

+See above

 - removal_authors.txt

 a list of authors who are either anachronisms (Virgil, Homer, Chaucer) or are primarily poets, dramatists, travel writers, authors of children's literature, none of which I was interested in here.
-A lot of these authors were identified in the course of a series of exploratory clustering / modelling work that didn't come to anything: they kept presenting themselves as outliers for the obvious reason that poetry and children's literature stands out in a pile
+A lot of these authors were identified in the course of a series of subsequent exploratory clustering / modelling work that didn't come to anything: they kept presenting themselves as outliers for the obvious reason that poetry and children's literature stands out in a pile

 - multihathi.csv

-Andrew Piper and Sil Hamilton's dataset (https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.95) which contains metadata relating to 10.2 million works of fiction and non-fiction written from 1800 on 521 languages.
+Andrew Piper and Sil Hamilton's [dataset](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.95) which contains metadata relating to 10.2 million works of fiction and non-fiction written from 1800 on 521 languages.

 Initially my plan was to run an unsupervised machine learning analysis on everything: bibliographic and word-frequency data across all English-language texts in order to derive my own benchmarks for discriminant genre analysis so I could say something substantive about fiction, poetry and drama.